ysyk2021/utilizing-ai-for-personal-legacy-techniques-and-strategies-for-lasting-impact-and-contribution-with/src/chapter-5-2.md

-# Investing in Education and Learning with AI-Enabled Personal Development and Training

 In this chapter, we will explore how AI can facilitate and enhance personal legacy development through education and learning.
 As the world becomes increasingly complex and competitive, it is essential to keep acquiring new knowledge, skills, and perspectives to stay relevant, adaptable, and innovative.
 However, traditional learning models may not always be effective or efficient, especially for busy professionals who have limited time and resources.